Galashians: Caucasian War

-During the Caucasian War, the Galashians bitterly resisted the Russian expansion in the region and were commonly referred as "un-ruly" or "half-conquered" by the Russian Empire, as they never really did bow under the Russian rule and continued on making raids on Russian royal fortifications and settlements.
+During the Caucasian War, the Galashians strongly resisted the Russian expansion in the region and were commonly referred as "un-ruly" or "half-conquered" by the Russian Empire, as they never fully submitted to Russian rule and continued carrying out raids against Russian military fortifications and settlements.

-The Galashians actively participated on the side of Imamate, so on March 1840, the Galashian and Karabulak (Orstkhoy) societies participated in the uprising of Chechnya and with their deputies together with Chechens solemnly swore allegiance to Imam Shamil in the large center village of Lesser Chechnya, Urus-Martan, thus becoming part of the Imamate.
+The Galashians actively participated on the side of Imamate.
+In March 1840, the Galashian and Karabulak (Orstkhoy) societies participated in the uprising of Chechnya and with their deputies together with Chechens solemnly swore allegiance to Imam Shamil in the large center village of Lesser Chechnya, Urus-Martan, thus becoming part of the Imamate.

-As the letter of Muhammad Amin Asiyalav dating back to October 1848 states, the Naib of Vilayet Kalay (Galashkinskoe Naibstvo) was selected Muhammad-Mirza Anzorov, a Kabardian naib, who also at the time ruled Minor Chechnya as the district of Imamate:
+As the letter of Muhammad Amin Asiyalav dating back to October 1848 states, the Naib of the Vilayet of Kalay (Galashkinskoe Naibstvo) was Muhammad-Mirza Anzorov, a Kabardian naib who at that time also governed Minor Chechnya as a district of the Imamate:

 From the knowledgeable mudir, adherent of Islam Muhammadamin to his generous brothers and glorious friends, the valiant, zealous, brave inhabitants of Kalai and Arashdi – salam is constant.

 And then – obedience to the imam is the duty of every person, and helping Islam is the duty of men.

 You should obey the one who is placed over you, and he is our faithful brother Muhammadmirza.

 The Galashians were conquered in the end of Caucasian War after numerous punitive expeditions.